What to Do When Your Ex Is Your Business Partner

 There’s no recent research on the exact number of couple-owned businesses, but in 2000, some 3 million of the 22 million U.S. small businesses were managed by couples.

 For these couples, divorce throws a wrench into business management.
-“When dealing with your ex-spouse, it adds an extreme layer of complication to every decision,” says Shawn Leamon, a certified divorce financial analyst.
+“When dealing with your ex-spouse, it adds an extreme layer of complication to every decision,” says Shawn Leamon, a divorce financial analyst.

 Leamon helped Nerdwallet identify three common ways joint owners might deal with a business during the divorce process, and when to consider each.